A Passage into Turkey

 My sister postponed her visit, meaning

 I had a few extra days in Istanbul.
-Fortunately, my budget-friendly abode was
+Fortunately, my budget hotel was well-located

-well located and within walking distance to the Galata Tower, the Dolmabahçe
+and within walking distance to the Galata Tower, the Dolmabahçe Palace, the

-Palace, the Blue Mosque, the Grand Bazaar, and the Suleymaniye Mosque.
-I spent
+Blue Mosque, the Grand Bazaar, and the Suleymaniye Mosque.
+I spent quite some

-quite some time at the Suleymaniye Mosque, which not only offers a magnificent
+time at the Suleymaniye Mosque, which not only offers a magnificent view over

-view over the city but is also an impressive architectural landmark that serves
+the city but is also an impressive architectural landmark that serves as a

-as a powerful symbol of the Ottoman Empire at its height.
-This magnificent
+powerful symbol of the Ottoman Empire at its height.
+This magnificent structure

-structure was commissioned by Sultan Suleyman the Magnificent, who ruled from
+was commissioned by Sultan Suleyman the Magnificent, who ruled from 1520 to 1566.

 With so much time on my hands, I followed